 Our consciousness shift is hotting up.
-People are unwinding, unfolding and breaking free from eons of constraint.
+People are unwinding, unfolding and breaking free from aeons of constraint.
 It's a truly wonderful movement to behold.
 I feel blessed to be here during these times of profound change.
 But it's a double edged sword too.
 In many cases it's generating untold pressure within families and relationships: it's causing great friction and sometimes even tearing them apart.
-What can we do about this?
+What is the most effective approach to this unfolding dynamic?
 I feel strongly in my heart we need to redefine the very nature of relationships...

 Classic Archetypal Relationships